You’ve put a lot of time, money, and effort into setting up your online store, adding products, and attracting potential customers. And then…

 From a customer perspective, equally bad as losing the inserted data is being forced to create an account.
 Plenty of online shoppers don’t like having numerous accounts — even though the reasons might vary, you’re still missing out on a large chunk of potential customers here.

-The best way to go about it is by offering guest checkout options as an alternative to account creation, and here’s why:
+The best way to go about it is by offering guest checkout options as an alternative to account creation, and here’s why, according to Eloise Tobler, E-commerce Supervisor at Wisetek Store:

 Recognize returning customers